StrollApp/beta-testing-handbook/BetaTestingHandbook.md

 If you notice any issues or have any feedback, please submit them [here](https://forms.gle/DxMdFYiYEy19PCh4A).

-If you're reporting a bug, please provide a screenshot and steps to reproduce them.
+If you're reporting a bug, please provide screenshot(s) and steps needed to reproduce them.

 ## Testing Guidelines